Birding Paris and Brittany France

 Day 1: Paris Arrival Day

-Flights from the states are over-night and your arrival should be on day on.
+Flights from the states are over-night and your arrival should be on day one at the Charles de Gaulle International Airport (CDG).
 You will be met at the airport and shuttled to the hotel.
 Activities for the day will depend on your arrival time.

 Day 2: Paris